 - Ensuring that personal data provided by candidates via the website are secure and encrypted

 - Ensuring that our in-house database / software is in working order

 - Ensuring that the software remains secure at all times and that personal information is only accessible to the Focus Cloud Group

 - The only people able to access data covered by this policy should be those who need it for their work.

 - Data should not be shared informally.

-- Focus on ServiceNow will provide training to all employees to help them understand their responsibilities when handling data.
+- The Focus Cloud Group will provide training to all employees to help them understand their responsibilities when handling data.